ahmad-m-abbas/Python-Project/README.md

-This project is done by Aseel Sabri_1190114 and Ahmad Abbas_1190245
+This project is done by Ahmad Abbas and Aseel Sabri

 • To run the project, run the Driver.py file in the terminal, the path of the students' list sheet must be entered as an argument